KodeKnack/Digital-Portfolio/README.md

 **A – Action:**
 - Reviewed the validation logic to understand the restriction.
 - Explained the conflict between the existing setup and user expectations to the team lead.
-- Proposed a flexible validation rule allowing either a valid email or phone number.
 - Maintained communication through Git comments and team discussions before implementing.
 - Thoroughly tested the fix to ensure no regressions.